2025 Trails Plan

 The plan's development is overseen by a working group of trail managers from all jurisdictions, non-profit organizations associated with non-motorized or motorized trail use, as well as conservation groups, user groups from across Arizona, members of the Off-Highway Vehicle Advisory Group (OHVAG), the Arizona State Committee on Trails (ASCOT), and other outdoor recreation and trail advocates.
 To ensure a comprehensive and informed plan, the trail managers and stakeholders incorporate data from various sources, including user feedback, trail usage statistics, and their communities.

 One of the most significant impacts of the 2025 Trails Plan is its ability to guide the distribution of federal and state grant funds, allowing for the acquisition of land for trails; construction of trails; and installation of signs, kiosks, restrooms, parking, and other amenities to support trail use in communities.
 This, in turn, has a positive impact on communities, promoting outdoor recreation, economic growth, and tourism.
 The 2025 Trails Plan is an essential guide and roadmap for the development and enhancement of Arizona's trail system, ensuring that individuals and communities can enjoy the benefits of outdoor recreation and the natural environment.
-Thank you for playing an important role in the future of Arizona's trails by taking our public survey!
+Thank you for playing an important role in the future of Arizona's trails by taking our public or land manager surveys!

 Thank You!